actions-marketplace-validations/PraiseXI_AntiSpamPRLabeler/README.md

       uses: PraiseXI/AntiSpamPRLabeler@v1
       with:
         repo-token: ${{ secrets.GITHUB_TOKEN }}
+        max-changes-for-label: '2' # Optional, default is 2
+        label-message: 'Custom message for labeled PRs.'
+        # Optional, your custom message here
 ```
 ## Contributing
 Contributions to the PR Labeler and Commenter Action are welcome!
 Please submit pull requests or open issues with your suggestions.